 My ultimate pedagogical goal is to inspire students to become both curious and risky intellectuals who craft quality writing skillfully and employ deft critical thinking with great ease.

-New College of Florida - BA, Sociology
+Undergraduate Degree: New College of Florida - Bachelor in Arts, Sociology

-New York University - PhD, Performance Studies
+Graduate Degree: New York University - PHD, Performance Studies

 SAT Verbal: 800